rxdu/quickviz/README.md

 ![GitHub Workflow Status](https://github.com/rxdu/imtoolkit/workflows/CMake/badge.svg)

 This repository constains a set of packages built on top of the [imgui](https://github.com/ocornut/imgui) library.
 The targeted use case is creating data visualization and basic UI for assisting development and debugging of robotics software.
-This toolkit is meant to be very lightweight (minimal dependent libraries required, easy to be integrated and built), which differentiates it from other more feature-rich but much heavier libraries (such as OpenCV, VTK, ROS/RViz).
+This toolkit is designed to be very lightweight (minimal dependent libraries required, easy to be integrated and built), which differentiates it from other more feature-rich but much heavier libraries (such as OpenCV, VTK, ROS/RViz).

 Currently the following features are supported:

-* Plot: ImGui + ImPlot
+* DataPlotter: ImGui + ImPlot
 * CairoCanvas: ImGui + Cairo 2D graphics library

 ## Build